-11. Block Quote.
-Click this menu item to create a block quote.
-Simply select the content you would like to show up as a blockquote and click this menu button.
+11. Blockquote.
+Select this menu item to insert a block quote into your content.
+Select the content section you want displayed in the block quote and click this menu button.

-To exit the blockquote press the “Enter” key to create a line of space and then click the block quote button again and this will return your text to standard format.
+To exit the quote press the “Enter” key to create a line of space and then click the blockquote button again and this will end the command and return your text to normal.

-12. Horizontal Line.
-Select this functionality to insert a dividing line into your content …
+12. Divider Line.
+Choose this function to insert horizontal lines into your content …

 13. Align Left